working-group-two/wgtwo.com/blog/2022-11-21-snowcone/index.md

 But now back to our original plan to run a UPF (User Plane Function for 5G) on the Snowcone.
 For this to work we needed 2 network interfaces as our original plan was to use DPDK to run it.
-This is where we quickly found out that an Instance on Snowcone can only have 1 Virtual Network Interface (VNI)
+This is where we quickly found out that an Instance on Snowcone can only have 1 Virtual Network Interface (VNI).

 After scouring through the documentation about Snowcone, we however found out that first of all there is another way to configure the Snowcone.
 You can also configure the Snowcone with a CLI, the [SnowballEdgeClient](https://aws.amazon.com/snowball/resources/).